 These pages are about my travels in India in search of architecture and history.

-It started with an unplanned weekend trip in 2002.
-On a rickety bus from Bangalore to the small north Karnataka town of Bijapur (inspired by George Michell’s superb book The Blue Guide to South India).
+My first such trip was back in 2002.
+On a rickety State Government bus from Bangalore to the town of Bijapur in north Karnataka.
 I spent the day cycling through Bijapur’s dusty lanes, turning corners to chance upon many majestic Adil Shahi monuments.

-On the bus back to Bangalore, I got off on an impulse at the town of Hospet and cycled 10 miles from Hospet to see the ruins of the Vijayanagara empire at Hampi.
-Sitting on the banks of the Tungabhadra at sunset, I looked at the stunning expanse of the Hampi ruins in front of me, and realised how grand this empire once was.
+On the bus back to Bangalore, on an impulse, I got off at the town of Hospet and cycled 10 miles from Hospet to see the ruins of the Vijayanagara empire at Hampi.
+Sitting on a boulder on the banks of the Tungabhadra at sunset, I was mesmerised by the expanse of the Hampi ruins in front of me.

-Over the last 10 years, I have spent most of my time studying the architecture, art, and history of just one region: Bengal.
-More than 3000 brick temples, mosques, and tombs were built in Bengal between the 16th and 19th centuries, in a dizzying variety of architectural styles.
+Over the last 10 years, my studies and travels have been in just one part of India: Bengal.
+More than 3000 brick temples, mosques, and tombs were built in Bengal between the 16th and 19th centuries, in a variety of experimental, fusion architectural styles.
 These monuments were surveyed and studied extensively in the 1970s but since then have been ignored, and many now urgently need preservation.
-To me they are fascinating structures and they deserve much more research attention, conservation effort, protection, and many more visitors.
+To me, they are fascinating structures and they deserve much more research attention, conservation effort, and protection.
+And many more visitors.

-Through these pages I hope to share some of the excitement of traveling in search of architecture and history in India.
-I write also to highlight the need to protect, preserve, and, in some cases, restore India’s ancient and medieval architecture.
+Through these pages I hope to share some of the excitement of traveling in search of architecture and history in India and in Bengal.
+I write also to highlight the need to protect, preserve, and restore India’s ancient and medieval architecture.

 Thanks for stopping by.